pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 ::: warning
 <v-icon large color="warning">error_outline</v-icon>
 Note that the markers require a white border around them for robust detection.
 In our experience, this should be at least equal to the width of the smallest white square/rectangle shown in the Marker.
-Please ensure you include a sufficient border when displaying or printing them!
+Please ensure you include a sufficient border around when displaying markers on screen or printing the markers.
 :::

 If you want to generate your own marker sheets or similar PDFs of other families, you can find more information in the [the pupil-helpers repository](https://github.com/pupil-labs/pupil-helpers/tree/master/markers_stickersheet).